ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The requirements for the subsequent step (5) are as follows:

-**[RXX]** The Transaction Pool MUST be able to validate all transaction requirements for a valid transaction in section [6.5](#65-BPI-Transactions).
+**[R268]** The Transaction Pool MUST be able to validate all transaction requirements for a valid transaction in section [6.5](#65-BPI-Transactions).

-**[RXX]** The Transaction Pool MUST order transactions for processing based on the order of their unique messaging ID and their account nonces.
+**[R269]** The Transaction Pool MUST order transactions for processing based on the order of their unique messaging ID and their account nonces.

-**[RXX]** If the order of two or more transactions from the same account in the Transaction Pool is in contradiction to the order of the deterministic account nonce, the transactions are first ordered by their account nonces and then by their message IDs.
+**[R270]** If the order of two or more transactions from the same account in the Transaction Pool is in contradiction to the order of the deterministic account nonce, the transactions are first ordered by their account nonces and then by their message IDs.

 Note, that this is required to avoid a BPI operator ordering transactions in a malicious way, or injecting malicious transactions ahead of other transactions.

-**[RXX]** The Transaction Pool MUST create a batch of a fixed number of transactions after a given time period to be processed by the Virtual State Machine.
+**[R271]** The Transaction Pool MUST create a batch of a fixed number of transactions after a given time period to be processed by the Virtual State Machine.

 The number of transactions per batch and the time period covered by each batch while fixed can be freely chosen by an implementer.
 Recommendations as to batch size and time frame will be given in an implementers guide and is beyond the scope of this document.

-**[RXX]** The Transaction Pool MUST process an invalid transaction by assigning the transaction an error code and an easily human readable error message and issuing a message minimally consisting of the tuple `(Sender Account, Error Code, Error Message, Transaction)` to the Messaging Capability of the BPI to inform the sender of the transaction failure and its reason.
+**[R272]** The Transaction Pool MUST process an invalid transaction by assigning the transaction an error code and an easily human readable error message and issuing a message minimally consisting of the tuple `(Sender Account, Error Code, Error Message, Transaction)` to the Messaging Capability of the BPI to inform the sender of the transaction failure and its reason.

 In the following, this document will discuss the requirements on the Virtual State Machine of the BPI Processing Layer.

 Since BPIs are used to verify the correctness of state transitions (see step (6) in Fig. 6.2. above), BPIs will utilize a Virtual State Machine (VSM) for its computations to validate state transitions of state objects; a digital computer running on a physical computer.
 A VSM requires an architecture and execution rules which together define the Execution Framework.

-**[RXX]**	The Execution Framework of a VSM MUST be deterministic.
+**[R273]**	The Execution Framework of a VSM MUST be deterministic.

 Any BPI running the same Execution Framework on the same state object with the same input data needs to arrive at the same result, in other words deterministic outcomes.
 This is only guaranteed if the Execution Framework either does not allow instructions to be executed in parallel, but only strictly sequential, or if the Execution Framework has methods in place that allow the identification and prevention of transactions that would cause state conflicts, if processed in parallel.

 For example, the Buyer, also known as Requester, proposes a commercial state change of the MSA through Order A which is created at time t, and the Seller, also known as the Provider, has just agreed to a suggested discount rate change in the MSA submitted by the Buyer at time t-1 but not yet processed.
 This means that if the transaction of the Order A is processed in parallel to the discount change the wrong discount might be applied to Order A depending which transaction is executed first.

-**[RXX]**	The Execution Framework of a VSM MUST ensure that state transition validation computations are either completed or abort in finite time, where what is deemed to be a suitable finite time is determined by the (commercially) allowable duration of a (commercial) transaction.
+**[R274]**	The Execution Framework of a VSM MUST ensure that state transition validation computations are either completed or abort in finite time, where what is deemed to be a suitable finite time is determined by the (commercially) allowable duration of a (commercial) transaction.

 This requirement means that infinite computational loops cannot be allowed in a BPI.

-**[RXX]**	The Execution Framework of a VSM MUST support widely cryptographic primitives for zero knowledge proofs natively, e.g., hashing, commitments, accumulators or zero-knowledge proof verification.
+**[R275]**	The Execution Framework of a VSM MUST support widely cryptographic primitives for zero knowledge proofs natively, e.g., hashing, commitments, accumulators or zero-knowledge proof verification.

-**[DXX]**	The Execution Framework of a VSM SHOULD have a mathematical proof of correctness and security.
+**[D29]**	The Execution Framework of a VSM SHOULD have a mathematical proof of correctness and security.

-**[RXX]**	The Execution Framework of a VSM MUST be Verifiably Secure.
+**[R276]**	The Execution Framework of a VSM MUST be Verifiably Secure.

-**[RXX]** If a VSM can generate a valid Proof-of-Correctness for a transaction, it MUST update the state and the state history of the state object the transaction targeted based on the transaction data.
+**[R277]** If a VSM can generate a valid Proof-of-Correctness for a transaction, it MUST update the state and the state history of the state object the transaction targeted based on the transaction data.

-**[RXX]** If a VSM can generate a valid Proof-of-Correctness for a transaction and the targeted state object is not the state object of the complete (commercial) agreement state, it MUST update the state object of the (commercial) agreement and its state history besides the state object and its history targeted by the transaction.
+**[R278]** If a VSM can generate a valid Proof-of-Correctness for a transaction and the targeted state object is not the state object of the complete (commercial) agreement state, it MUST update the state object of the (commercial) agreement and its state history besides the state object and its history targeted by the transaction.

-**[RXX]** A VSM MUST store all proofs, state objects, their associated data and their histories in the Storage capability of the BPI Processing Layer.
+**[R279]** A VSM MUST store all proofs, state objects, their associated data and their histories in the Storage capability of the BPI Processing Layer.

-**[RXX]** The integrity of Proofs, transactions, state objects and their data and histories MUST be cryptographically verifiable by the owners of the accounts associated with the proofs, transactions, state objects and their data and history.
+**[R280]** The integrity of Proofs, transactions, state objects and their data and histories MUST be cryptographically verifiable by the owners of the accounts associated with the proofs, transactions, state objects and their data and history.

-**[RXX]** All updates to an agreement state and their associated accounts by a VSM MUST be communicated to all agreement counterparties through the Message capability in the BPI Middleware layer.
+**[R281]** All updates to an agreement state and their associated accounts by a VSM MUST be communicated to all agreement counterparties through the Message capability in the BPI Middleware layer.

-**[RXX]** The Proof-of-Correctness of a state transition and associated data required for proof verification a VSM generated MUST be communicated to the CCSM Abstraction Layer for subsequent commitment to the CCSM utilized by the BPI through the Message capability in the BPI Middleware layer.
+**[R282]** The Proof-of-Correctness of a state transition and associated data required for proof verification a VSM generated MUST be communicated to the CCSM Abstraction Layer for subsequent commitment to the CCSM utilized by the BPI through the Message capability in the BPI Middleware layer.

 Note, see the BPI transaction lifecycle management flow in Fig 6.2, in particular step (8).

 The following requirements are addressing the operating scenario where a BPI consists of more than one node.
 This is a perfectly feasible scenario with its own pros and cons beyond the scope of this document to discuss.
 However, there are certain requirements that need to be met for such a scenario to be operationally viable.

-**[OXX7]** A BPI MAY consist of more than one processing node.
+**[O7]** A BPI MAY consist of more than one processing node.

 This document will call such a structure a BPI network.

-**[CRXX0]>[OXX7]** If there is a BPI network to execute and finalize transactions, it MUST utilize a consensus algorithm fulfilling all requirements described in the Baseline CCSM Requirements document[add link here].
+**[CR29]>[O7]** If there is a BPI network to execute and finalize transactions, it MUST utilize a consensus algorithm fulfilling all requirements described in the Baseline CCSM Requirements document[add link here].

-**[CRXX1]>[OXX7]** If there is a BPI network to execute and finalize transactions, the consensus algorithm employed MUST have a time to consensus that is smaller than the time to consensus of the CCSM utilized by the BPI network.
+**[CR30]>[O7]** If there is a BPI network to execute and finalize transactions, the consensus algorithm employed MUST have a time to consensus that is smaller than the time to consensus of the CCSM utilized by the BPI network.

-**[CRXX2]>[OXX7]** If there is a BPI network to execute and finalize transactions, the consensus algorithm employed MUST have a time to finality that is smaller than the time to finality of the CCSM utilized by the BPI network.
+**[CR31]>[O7]** If there is a BPI network to execute and finalize transactions, the consensus algorithm employed MUST have a time to finality that is smaller than the time to finality of the CCSM utilized by the BPI network.

 These requirements are necessary such that transactions in the BPI cannot be altered after they have been committed to and finalized on the CCSM utilized by the BPI.

-**[CRXX3]>[OXX7]** If there is a BPI network and it chooses consensus on the execution of a transaction, there MUST be consensus on both the order and the correct execution of transactions.
+**[CR32]>[O7]** If there is a BPI network and it chooses consensus on the execution of a transaction, there MUST be consensus on both the order and the correct execution of transactions.

-**[CRXX4]>[OXX7]** If there is a BPI network and it chooses consensus on the execution of a transaction, it MUST use a common execution framework.
+**[CR33]>[O7]** If there is a BPI network and it chooses consensus on the execution of a transaction, it MUST use a common execution framework.

 Note that if more than one execution framework were chosen, no consensus could be reached on the outcome of a transaction because the state representation is execution framework dependent e.g. Ethereum account state vs. a zero-knowledge-proof of account state.